yann64/HClipboardTest/README.md

 # HClipboardTest
-Sample code showing how t interact with the Haiku clipboard
+Sample code showing how to interact with the Haiku clipboard